StonyBrook-Lin637-S16/main/README.md

 This is the primary course website for Computational Linguistics 2 (Lin 637), offered by the [Department of Linguistics] [department] at [Stony Brook University] [sbu].
 For a brief list of topics, check the [syllabus] [syllabus].

-This repository is publicly available and hosts the LaTeX source code for the lecture notes.
-Compiled pdfs of each chapter are available under the [pdf] [pdf] folder.
+This repository is publicly accessible and hosts the LaTeX source code for the lecture notes.
+Compiled pdfs of each chapter are available in the [pdf] [pdf] folder.

 Prerequisites
 -------------

 This course assumes a certain degree of familiarity with generative syntax, phonology, and basic mathematics (sets, functions, relations, first-order logic).
 Please take the [online survey] [survey] to ensure that you satisfy the prerequisites.
-If you have weaknesses, consult the relevant material suggested in the [readings repository] [readings].
+If you have weaknesses, consult the relevant material suggested in the [readings repository] [readings] (access restricted to enrolled students).

 In addition, you will have to use Python, markdown and LaTeX at various points during this course.
 The [link list](#Link_List) at the end of this document has some useful tutorials.